BoyStot/Marlin-AMSSE/README.md

 I also made the existing 'Special' menu easier to read and in a more natural order.

+## Custom G-Codes

+I have added 2 custom gcode commands to use for loading and unloading filaments.
+Without any extra parameters these will use the Configuration.h settings COMBINER_LENGTH, COMBINER_TO_COOLING_BOWDEN_LENGTH and COOLING_TUBE_LENGTH all of which can be overwritten by entering them on the gcode.

+### M751 Load Filament

+This will load the filament from the parked position to the hot end.

+Optional parameters are

+ #### C\<distance\>
+ Cooling tube length in mm.
+If omitted COOLING_TUBE_LENGTH is used.
+ #### Y\<distance\>
+ Length of the Y filament combiner in mm from output to input furthest from output.
+If omitted COMBINER_LENGTH is used.
+ #### B\<distance\>
+ Bowden tube Length in mm from the top of the cooling tube to the output of the filament combiner.
+If omitted COMBINER_TO_COOLING_BOWDEN_LENGTH is used.

+### M752 Unload Filament

+This will perform a series of extruder operations to minimise stringing then extract the filament back to the park position.

+Optional parameters are

+ #### C\<distance\>
+ Cooling tube length in mm.
+If omitted COOLING_TUBE_LENGTH is used.
+ #### Y\<distance\>
+ Length of the Y filament combiner in mm from output to input furthest from output.
+If omitted COMBINER_LENGTH is used.
+ #### B\<distance\>
+ Bowden tube Length in mm from the top of the cooling tube to the output of the filament combiner.
+If omitted COMBINER_TO_COOLING_BOWDEN_LENGTH is used.

 ## How to flash this?

 - Download and install [Arduino IDE](https://www.arduino.cc/en/main/software)